Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-It is very common to hear people say things like “you can take the animal out of the wild but you can’t take the wild out of the animal”, or this more ridiculous statement: “all wild animals can be dangerous”.
+It is very common to hear people say things like “You can take the animal out of the wild but you can’t take the wild out of the animal,” or an even more ridiculous statement: “All wild animals can be dangerous.”
 You might have even heard some people state that wild animals are dangerous, period.
-These vast groups of animals are dangerous compared to what, exactly?
+Compared to what, exactly?

 I’ll let you in on a surprising secret.
 So-called wild animals are not all dangerous in captivity, and some so-called domesticated animals are.
 This is an indisputable fact.
 If you don’t believe this, I can easily prove it.